Joanne C. Benson: Social issues

 In 1991, Benson voted in favor of legislation to protect the right to abortion in Maryland.

 Benson opposed the Religious Freedom and Civil Marriage Protection Act, a bill introduced in 2011 to legalize same-sex marriage in Maryland, saying that she did not view gay marriage as a civil rights issue.
 Although she was absent for the vote on the bill, she said she would have voted against it.
 In 2012, she voted against the Civil Marriage Protection Act.

 In 2022, Benson supported legislation to provide paid family leave to all Maryland workers, saying that paid family leave "should not be viewed as a privilege, but as something that is humane and just".

 Taxes

 In 2013, Benson voted in favor of legislation to raise fuel taxes in Maryland.

 Transportation

 During the 2021 legislative session, Benson introduced legislation to hold the Maryland Department of Transportation to promises it made for the widening of Capital Beltway and Interstate 270 and modernizing the American Legion Memorial Bridge.
-The bill passed the House of Delegates by a vote of 101-35 in March, but did not receive a vote in the Senate.
+The bill passed the House of Delegates by a vote of 101–35 in March, but did not receive a vote in the Senate.

+Personal life

+Benson is a congregant at the First Baptist Church of Glenarden.